cirruselli/User-Centric-Frontend-Development-Milestone-Project/README.md

 ## UX

 I created this website to let people (both beginners and advanced riders), who want to go for horseback riding, have the opportunity to read about trails and horses.
-The webpage owner can easily get contacted (when the modal works).
+The webpage owner can easily get contacted to book a trailride (when the modal works).

 ### User stories
 - As a family we would like to go far out in the nature without our car.